Tassal: Macquarie Harbour

-In May 2018 Tassal established a joint venture with Petuna to farm in Macquarie Harbour.
+In May 2018, Tassal established a joint venture with Petuna to farm in Macquarie Harbour.
 The goal was to improve stocking strategies, bio-security and allow longer fallowing periods to protect the environment.

 Antibiotic use

-Concerns have been raised over the use of antibiotics by the company.
+Concerns have been raised by Tasmanian community groups, such as the organization Marine Protection Tasmania, over the use of antibiotics by the company, particularly regarding the fact that there is a legally required 1000 degree day antibiotic withdrawal period before a farm salmon is slaughtered, but "wild" salmon that is fished by the public may still be contaminated with antibiotic residue.
+A monitoring report by the Environment Protection Authority Tasmania (EPA) that was published in July 2022 found that after heavy antibiotic use in response to a vibrio outbreak in Tassal's Sheppards lease in January of that year, flathead salmon caught 2 km away from the boundary of Tassal's lease contained levels of antibiotics above the reportable threshold.
+Additionally, the World Health Organization has warned that antibiotics misuse contributes to antibiotic-resistant organisms developing, and that vaccination ought be used to prevent misuse.
+Tassal attempted to prevent the 2022 report, as well as another antibiotic residue monitoring report from September 2020, from being released to the public by the EPA.

-In 2017 Tassal confirmed its use of the antibiotic oxytetracycline, which in 2018 was not used in humans in Australia and rated as low importance by the Australian Strategic and Technical Advisory Group on Antimicrobial Resistance.
+In 2017 Tassal confirmed its use of the antibiotic oxytetracycline, which was not used in humans in 2018 in Australia, and was rated as low importance by the Australian Strategic and Technical Advisory Group on Antimicrobial Resistance.

 Antibiotic use is audited annually by the ASC, whose standards forbid the use of antibiotics from the World Health Organization list of Critically Important Antimicrobials for Human Medicine.

-Usage as reported by Tassal, for each annual reporting period:
+Usage as reported by Tassal, for each annual reporting period, and as reported by the EPA for each year in kilograms per year: